ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 This shows us the script within the `hello-world.sif` image configured to run by default when we use the `singularity run` command.

 That concludes this introductory Singularity episode.
 The next episode looks in more detail at running containers.

+## Notes

+* Paragraphs marked "[EDIT]" contain generic text that may benefit from being edited to provide course participants with specific information related to your course environment.